 - Cenote la Bruja

-My personal favorite cenote to take drone photos of is Cenote Esmeralda which is located on the west side of Bacalar Lagoon just a 5-minute drive south from the Zocalo.
-See the image below for reference.
+My favorite cenote to take drone photos of is Cenote Esmeralda which is located on the west side of the lagoon just a 5-minute drive south from the Zocalo.

 TASTE THE VEGAN BURGERS AT MANGO Y CHILE

 If you’re a lover of vegan food and burgers, then be sure to add Mango y Chile to your list of restaurants to try.

 Located right next to Fort San Felipe and the Zocalo, Mango y Chile is open for lunch and dinner, 7 days a week from 1:00 pm to 9:00 pm.